pedrohbraga/SORTEE-Hackathon-Dynamic-Collaboration/content_planning.md

 :::

+### To do list

+- [ ] Fill in this document with more context and cleaner links
+- [ ] Apply theme to final .rmd
+- [ ] Make GitHub Action that renders this document as html
+- [ ] Include a little tutorial on a simple Github Action
+- [ ] Set up a Github LFS workflow
+- [ ] Set up an example for an issue and/or pull request prompt
+- [ ]

 #### Specific content

 ## Part 1: Collaboration tools

 ### GitHub organisation

 * An easy way to collaborate with a team (or many teams) on a larger project with several repositories

 ### Issues and pull-requests